 Benjamin Storey and Jenna Silber Storey are both senior fellows in the Social, Cultural, and Constitutional Studies department at the American Enterprise Institute (AEI), where they concentrate on political philosophy, civil society, classical schools, and higher education, and organize a conference series on the future of the American university.
-They are concurrently research professors at Furman University.
+They are concurrently Research Fellows at the University of Texas at Austin, and Tocqueville Scholars at Furman University.

 Together, they co-authored Why We Are Restless: On the Modern Quest for Contentment (Princeton University Press, 2021).
 They are currently working on a book about liberal education and civic life.

 Jenna Silber Storey was previously assistant professor in politics and international affairs and the executive director of the Tocqueville Program at Furman University.
 Dr. Storey is also an alumni-in-residence at the University of Chicago (2022-23).
 She has taught at the University of Chicago; the Buckley Program at Yale University; the Hertog Summer Studies Program in Washington, DC; and the Tikvah Fund in Princeton, New Jersey.
 Earlier she worked as executive assistant to the superintendent for the Boston University–Chelsea Schools partnership.
 She served as a board member of Veritas Preparatory School in Greenville, South Carolina, from 2019 to 2021.